nevrome/mobest/docs/estimation.md

 Crossvalidation results (mean squared differences between prediction and observation) for two dependent variables/ancestry components C1 and C2
 ```

-The very best parameter combination for each dependent variable be identified like this:
+The very best parameter combination for each dependent variable can be identified like this:

 ```r
 kernel_grid %>%